tripleo1/awesome/README.md

 - [ria-jit/ria-jit](https://github.com/ria-jit/ria-jit) - Lightweight and performant dynamic binary translation for RISC–V code on x86–64
 - [robertoraggi/cplusplus](https://github.com/robertoraggi/cplusplus) - A compiler front end for the C++ language
 - [rochus-keller/ActiveOberon](https://github.com/rochus-keller/ActiveOberon) - Parser and code browser for the ActiveOberon language (original version from 2004)
-- [rochus-keller/Are-we-fast-yet](https://github.com/rochus-keller/Are-we-fast-yet) - Implementations of the Are-we-fast-yet benchmark suite in Oberon+ and C++
 - [rochus-keller/OberonSystem](https://github.com/rochus-keller/OberonSystem) - Modified version of the original from http://www.projectoberon.com/ for use with the Oberon IDE
 - [shammill/Contract-Bridge-Card-Game](https://github.com/shammill/Contract-Bridge-Card-Game) - This was a third year University project I completed in 2014.
 Written in C++ it sets up a deck of cards, shuffles and then deals the cards to the players.
 It then decides on who will make the opening bid for each hand.
 - [snej/smol_world](https://github.com/snej/smol_world) - Compact garbage-collected heap and JSON-like object model